sixhops/catcollector-codealong/02-models-migrations.md

 We're beginning to see repeated code in our html templates so it makes sense to break our templates into partials to save on code reuse and increase scalability.
 We'll use a base template to hold our initial `head` code, our `header` section, and our `footer` section.
 The partials will only contain the necessary html for each specific task.

 1. Create a new `base.html` file within our templates folder.
-This will be our beginning 'layout' html file similar to a layout EJS file in Express:
+This will be our base 'layout' html file:

 	```html
 	{% load staticfiles %}